davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

         jobs:
           - build
           - static-analysis

-A failure in either job then marks our build as failed in CircleCI and in GitHub.
+A failure in either job - build and test with Salesforce DX, or static analysis with PMD - then marks our build as failed in CircleCI and in GitHub.

 ## Developing Rule Sets

+PMD rule sets are XML files that define which of the built-in rules should be run on source code, and the severity assigned to violations of those rules.
+Because rule set files comprise semi-cryptic references to PMD's internal hierarchy of rules in a verbose XML format, it's easiest to start with a broad preexisting rule set and trim it down to suit your needs.